yolossn/Prometheus-Basics/README.md

 (Note: This table is just a representation for understanding purposes.
 Prometheus doesn’t store the values in the exact format)

 Prometheus also has a server which exposes the metrics which are stored by scraping.
-This server is used to query the metrics, create dashboards/charts on it etc.
+This server is used to query the metrics, create dashboards/charts on it etc. PromQL is used to query the metrics.

 A simple Line chart created on my Request Count metric will look like this